-18 &quot;Advanced Manufacturing in Wyoming."
+^{12 &}quot;Advanced Manufacturing in Wyoming."
 Wyoming Business Council, 2022. https://wyomingbusiness.org/wp-content/uploads/2022/06/WBC Manufacturing 2022-1.pdf.

-- All iron, steel, and manufactured products (including but not limited to fiber-optic communications facilities) and construction materials used in the project must be produced in the United States - Section 70912 of BABA outlines the definition of "produced in the United States" with respect to manufactured products - The Secretary of Commerce may offer limited waivers of BABA requirements in very specific instances, including: - When applying a domestic procurement preference would be inconsistent with the public interest - Types of iron, steel, manufactured products, or construction materials are not produced in the United States in sufficient and reasonably available quantities or of a satisfactory quality - The inclusion of iron, steel, manufactured products, or construction materials produced in the United States will increase the cost of the overall project by more than 25% - Consistent with the waiver principles outlined in 70921(b)(1), the Secretary of Commerce will seek to minimize any waivers of BABA requirements, and any waivers granted will be limited in duration and scope
+- When applying a domestic procurement preference would be inconsistent with the public interest - Types of iron, steel, manufactured products, or construction materials are not produced in the United States in sufficient and reasonably available quantities or of a satisfactory quality - The inclusion of iron, steel, manufactured products, or construction materials produced in the United States will increase the cost of the overall project by more than 25% - Consistent with the waiver principles outlined in 70921(b)(1), the Secretary of Commerce will seek to minimize any waivers of BABA requirements, and any waivers granted will be limited in duration and scope